-Solari Confirms Benzema Fractured Finger
+Solari confirms Benzema fractured finger

 Madrid are already without forwards Gareth Bale and Mariano Diaz, while regular starters Toni Kroos, Marco Asensio and Marcos Llorente all missed the trip to Seville.

-Solari's side are in Copa del Rey action away to Leganes on Wednesday, holding a 3-0 lead from the first leg of the tie.
+Solari's side is in Copa del Rey action away to Leganes, holding a 3-0 lead from the first leg of the tie.

-They then host Sevilla - who are third in the table, level on points with Madrid - in a crunch LaLiga clash on Saturday.
+It then hosts Sevilla - which is third in the table, level on points with Madrid - in a crunch LaLiga clash on Sunday (AEDT).